mlvandijk/git-cheatsheet/README.md

 This will open a list of commits with their hashes.

-Replace `pick` (keep) with `squash` if you want to squash a commit into the previous commit in the list.
+Replace `pick` (keep) with `squash` or `fixup` if you want to squash a commit into the previous commit in the list.

+(Use `squash` to combine the commit messages of the individual commits; use `fixup` if you want to use the commit message from the first commit)

 Adter saving the list, update the commit messages as needed.